-Publishing Insiders Wrap-Up: How to Create a Brand-Building Buzz with Mediaby: Paula
+Publishing Insiders Wrap-Up: How to Create a Brand-Building Buzz with Mediaby: Penny

 We had a great show with host Penny Sansevieri discussing how to get great media coverage with special guest Liz Goodgold.

 About our guest: Speaker and author Liz Goodgold is a fiery redhead with over 20 years of experience in marketing and branding.
 She is the author of RED FIRE BRANDING: Create a Hot Personal Brand and Have Customers for Life and DUH!
 Marketing.

 Liz is a practicing “branding guru” having worked for such major clients as the World Trade Centers, Sharp HealthCare, Quaker Oats, Pfizer, and Univision, so that she knows what works and what doesn’t.

 An often quoted expert, Liz has appeared in over 500 media outlets including ABC, NBC, CBS, CNBC, CNN, The Wall Street Journal, and The New York Times.

 How did you learn about PR and get covered?

 Liz had to learn it on her ownâ€¦ and she started the easy way by responding to reporter queries.
 There are free services including HARO (Help a Reporter Out) and Reporter Connection.
 Instead of trying to pitch the media you respond to what they need.
 It’s a case of the early bird catches the worm.

 Learn more about media pitching and leads from two of Penny’s Huffington Post blogs:

 If you could give us just one piece of advice, what is it?